برجاء الإنتظار ...

 Neutropenia

-Cases of neutropenia, including febrile neutropenia, were reported in clinical studies of Enhertu.
+Cases of neutropenia, including febrile neutropenia with a fatal outcome, were reported in clinical studies of Enhertu.
 Complete blood counts should be monitored prior to initiation of Enhertu and prior to each dose, and as clinically indicated.
 Based on the severity of neutropenia, Enhertu may require dose interruption or reduction (see section 4.2).

 Left ventricular ejection fraction decrease